Supercritical Superprocesses: Proper Normalization and Non-degenerate Strong Limit: Strong convergence with general test functions

 Now combining \eqref{claim2} and \eqref{5.4}, \eqref{potential} follows immediately. $\Box$

-\begin{thrm} Suppose $X$ is a superdiffusion on a domain $E\subset\R^d$ of finite Lebesgue measure with spatial motion being a killed diffusion in $E$ with generator $L$ satisfying condition (a) and (b).
-Assume that Assumption \ref{assum1}-\ref{assum5a} hold.
+\begin{theorem} Suppose $X$ is a superdiffusion on a domain $E\subset\R^d$ of finite Lebesgue measure with spatial motion being a killed diffusion in $E$ with generator $L$ given in (\ref{def:L}) satisfying conditions (a) and (b).
+Suppose that Assumptions \ref{assum1}-\ref{assum5a} hold.
 Then there exists $\Omega_0\subset\Omega$ of probability one (that is, $\mathbb P_\mu (\Omega_0)=1$ for every $\mu\in \mathcal M_F(E)$) such that, for every $\omega\in\Omega_0$ and for every bounded Borel function $f$ on $E$ satisfying (a) $|f|\le c\phi_0$ for some $c>0$ and (b) the set of discontinuous points of $f$ has zero $m$-measure, we have

-\end{thrm} \textbf{Proof:} With the preparation above, the proof of this theorem is similar to that of \cite[Theorem 1.1]{LRS}.
+\end{theorem} \textbf{Proof:} With the preparation above, the proof of this theorem is similar to that of \cite[Theorem 1.1]{LRS2}.
 We omit the details here. $\Box$